Carotid Artery Disease

 How is carotid artery disease diagnosed?

 Angiography.
 This test is used to see how blocked the carotid arteries are.
 It is done by taking X-ray images while a contrast dye is injected.
-The contrast dye shows the shape and flow of blood through the arteries as X-ray images are made.
+The contrast dye shows the shape and flow of blood through the arteries.
+X-ray images are made at the same time.

 How is carotid artery disease treated?